kenatiod/MUT/Understanding Machine Understanding.md

 Alayrac, J. B., et al. (2022).
 Flamingo: a Visual Language Model for Few-Shot Learning.
 Advances in Neural Information Processing Systems, 35.

-Balch, D. E., & Blanck, R. (2024).
-Faculty Focus. https://www.facultyfocus.com/author/ff-robertblanck

 Bhargava, R. (2023, May 3).
 What are AI hallucinations?
-Built In. https://builtin.com/artificial-intelligence/ai-hallucinations
+Built In.

 Bilan, M. (2024).
 Hallucinations in LLMs: What you need to know before integration.
 Master of Code Global. https://masterofcode.com/blog/hallucinations-in-llms-what-you-need-to-know-before-integration